sagaya/Wobbly/README.md

 ```

 ## Usage
-To use wobbly in your, simply install it through `cocoapods` or drag and drop the wobbly folder into your project,  and simply call the type of animation you want on any type of view
+To use wobbly in your, simply install it through `cocoapods` or drag and drop the wobbly folder into your project,  and simply call the type of animation you want on any type of view.
+Yea just one step to use 👻
 ```swift
 view.bounce()